sovran-la/sovran-mcp/README.md

 ## Overview

-`sovran_mcp` provides a clean, synchronous interface for interacting with MCP servers.
+`sovran-mcp` provides a clean, synchronous interface for interacting with MCP servers.
 It handles:
 - Tool execution and discovery
 - Prompt management
 - Resource handling and subscriptions